 Clinical Corner

-Rodney saw the stress that nurses were experiencing with paperwork during the strategy meeting and realised he could use his programming skills to lighten the load a little.
+Rodney saw the stress that nurses were experiencing with paperwork during the strategy meeting and realised he could use his programming skills to lighten their load a little.

 Called OCH Dictate, the mobile app allows staff to record brief voice notes immediately after a home or hospice visit.
 The app then converts these recordings into written text within seconds, giving clinicians a structured draft that can be reviewed and copied into VIP.